Summer Game Fest, Gamescom: Where Will Rockstar Show GTA 6?

 - Summer Game Fest (June): Geoff Keighley’s event has become the de facto E3 replacement.
 Major announcements, trailer after trailer, a global audience.
 If Rockstar were to pick an event, this would be the one.

 - Xbox Games Showcase (June): Microsoft loves showcasing big third-party titles.
 GTA 6 runs on Xbox Series X|S, so an appearance isn’t impossible.
-But Rockstar showing up at a Microsoft event?
-Ehhh.
+But Rockstar showing up at a Microsoft event remains a stretch.

 - Gamescom (August, Cologne): The world’s biggest gaming expo by attendance.
 Keighley’s Gamescom Opening Night Live is another serious contender.

-Rockstar’s Track Record: Ultimate Solo Act
+Rockstar’s Track Record: The Solo Act

 But This Time Could Be Different